microsoft/api-guidelines/azure/Guidelines.md

 *Note: Do not use this mechanism to provide information developers need to rely on in code (ex: the error message can give details about why you've been throttled, but the `Retry-After` should be what developers rely on to back off).*

-:warning: **YOU SHOULD NOT** use your OpenAPI/Swagger specification to document every failing status code or error code for each operation.
+:warning: **YOU SHOULD NOT** document specific error status codes in your OpenAPI/Swagger spec unless the "default" response cannot properly describe the specific error response (e.g. body schema is different).

 ### JSON
 Services, and the clients that access them, may be written in multiple languages.
 To ensure interoperability, JSON establishes the "lowest common denominator" type system, which is always sent over the wire as UTF-8 bytes.
 This system is very simple and consists of three types: